-Within ten (10) days of receipt of the notice of hearing under Section 2.1, the affected Practitioner shall deliver, by special notice, a list of witnesses expected to testify on his/her behalf at the due process hearing.
+Within ten (10) days of receipt of the notice of hearing under Section 2.1, the affected practitioner shall deliver, by special notice, a list of witnesses expected to testify on his/her behalf at the due process hearing.

-2.4 EXAMINATION OF EVIDENCE
+2.4 EXAMINATION OF DOCUMENTS

-The Practitioner may request that he/she be allowed to examine any documents to be introduced in support of the adverse recommendation.
-If the Practitioner so requests, the body initiating the adverse action shall also be entitled to examine all documents expected to be produced by the Practitioner at the hearing.
-The parties shall exchange such documents at a mutually agreeable time at least ten (10) days prior to the pre-hearing conference.
-Copies of any patient charts, which form the basis for the adverse action shall be made available to the Practitioner, at his/her expense, within a reasonable time after a request is made for same.
+The practitioner may request that he/she be allowed to examine any documents to be introduced in support of the adverse recommendation.
+If the practitioner so requests, the body initiating the adverse action shall also be entitled to examine all documents expected to be produced by the practitioner at the hearing.
+The parties shall exchange such documents at a mutually agreeable time at least ten (10) days prior to the hearing.
+Copies of any patient charts, which form the basis for the adverse action shall be made available to the practitioner, at his/her expense, within a reasonable time after a request is made for same.